dpetzel/rpi-hardware-troubleshooting-skill/references/pi5_pmic_breakdown.md

         <li><a href="https://thepihut.com/products/da9091-pmic-5-pack">Pi Hut Item</a></li>
       </ul>
     </td>
     <td>This is the PMIC itself.
-As of 2026-05-29 Pi Hut seems to be the only place to source one.<br />
+As of 2026-05-29 Pi Hut seems to be the only place to source one.
       Can be either Renesas or Dialog

     </td>